 - Slow down – you’re going to break your joystick.

-For more fun with euphemisms – check this out: Euphemania: Our Love Affair with Euphemisms
+For more fun with euphemisms – check out Euphemania: Our Love Affair with Euphemisms